Quartered Red oh-so-delicious Potatoes Recipe

 Bake these in the oven for 19 minutes.
 When they come out of the oven, they should be easy to poke with a fork, and soft to eat (like a baked french fry).
 I suggest you lightly spritz them with olive oil and a bit of salt, toss them one last time, and they’re ready to be served!

 These are soooooooo good.
 I’m not going to lie.
-We pigged out when I made these, and there wasn’t a single potato left at the end of the night.
-I do hope you enjoy these as much as we did.
+The kids pigged out when I made these, and there wasn’t a single potato left at the end of the night.
+I do hope you enjoy these as much as they did.